Pneumonia vaccination

 They can also cause infection outside the lungs, such as sinusitis, ear infections and meningitis.

-Book your pneumonia and RSV vaccines online
+Book your pneumonia online

 Who is at risk, and who should be vaccinated against pneumococcal pneumonia?